MicrosoftDocs/dynamics-365-ai/ai-docs/sales/assistant.md

 ### Characteristics of assistant categories

 By default, latest five insight cards are displayed on the assistant in each category.
 Select Show more to view more available cards.
-The heading displays the total number of insight cards that are available for you or for the record you are associated with in each category.
+The heading displays the total number of insight cards that are available for you or for the record you're associated with in each category.

-In this example, we are viewing the **reminders** category.
-The heading specifies that there is a total of 13 reminders available and the latest five are displayed with basic information.
+In this example, we're viewing the **reminders** category.
+The heading specifies that there's a total of 13 reminders available and the latest five are displayed with basic information.

 > [!div class="mx-imgBorder"]
 > ![Reminder section](media/assistant-reminders-section.png "Reminder section")

 To view complete details of the activity, select the card.
-In this example, we have selected the meeting **Stage changed** and the detailed information of the change is displayed.
-Further, select **Open** to view more details.
+In this example, we've selected the meeting **Stage changed** and the detailed information of the change is displayed.
+Further, you can select **Open** to view more details.

 > [!div class="mx-imgBorder"]
 > ![Details of Stage changed card](media/assistant-reminders-section-stage-chnaged.png "Details of Stage changed card")